 Doctor of Theology Program Key

-I. Constructing a Dissertation Proposal

 II.
+Dissertation Proposal

+III.
 Construct and Submit a Dissertation

 The construction of a dissertation affords you the opportunity to conduct scholarly research into the area of your choice, albeit limited to a relevant discipline.
 Your dissertation must be no less than 200 pages (double-spaced) and be in accordance with Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, esp.
 371-408.
 A dissertation must interact significantly with primary sources, resulting in credible and helpful research, critique, and evaluation.
 Your supervisor will offer constructive critique of your work throughout the program, helping to prepare your work for committee review.
 Upon completion and approval from your supervisor, submit your dissertation in either .doc or .docx format.